The rise and fall of Maltese terraced landscapes

 - Food security

-- Flooding - both regionally and in areas facing analogous futures.
+- Flooding - both regionally and in areas facing analogous futures

-Urgency of the Research
+Urgency of the Study

 Finally, many of Malta’s terraces have recently been abandoned and are rapidly collapsing, resulting in the loss of an important archive for climate mitigation.
 Using Malta as a model system is therefore timely, and as the most intensive single-locus study of terracing ever conducted, TerraForm will generate multidisciplinary data and transferable methodologies to ultimately inform sustainable land use policies and improve planetary health.